Lecture 13: Monoids

 mconcat = foldr mappend mempty

-is the identity, and mappend
+where mempty is the identity, and mappend is the

 associative binary operator.
-An instance of Monoid
+An instance of Monoid must define at

-least mempty
+least mempty and mappend.

 Notice that because this signature refers to the variable m